Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Address: Corballis, Donore, Drogheda, Co.
 Meath, A92 TN59

-Red Mountain Open Farm have a Halloween event taking place over Halloween weekend and the mid-term break.
+Red Mountain Open Farm have a Halloween event taking place over the weekend before Halloween, Halloween weekend, and the mid-term break.
 Play in the Halloween barn, take a spin on the Ghost Carriage, take a photo in the witches’ den, and lots more.

 Find out more information and book your tickets here.